rackerlabs/technical-blog/_posts/2015-08-18-jenkins-post-build-plugin.md

 The install command installs all the maven dependencies (if not installed already) specified in the `pom.xml` and generated the `target` and the `work` directories.
 It also generates the `target/testExample.hpi` file which is a complete package for the plugin code.
+Users can just import this file into their Jenkins (Manage Jenkins>Manage Plugins>Advanced), however there is a much simpler way shown below to do this without the import.

-After successful installation, we are now ready to run the plugin on our local Jenkins instance.
 Use the following command to run the plugin:

     user@localhost:~/testExample$ mvn hpi:run
     .